alishafazal/hangman-project-3/README.md

 ### Communication
 - As the purpose of the game is to provide an entertaining yet challenging experience, I have intuitively designed the game so the user can easily work their way through the game from start to finish, with an option to restart the game at the end so the users main focus is only guessing the word.
-- As it is a command-line game, I have added colour to certain words and sentances to provide a bit more excitement.
+- As it is a terminal game, I have added colour to certain words and sentances to provide a bit more excitement.
 All colours used have good contrast against the black background.

 ## Design
 ### Wireframes